Your sales pipeline has a 'stage,' but an OERA funding cycle has a fiscal year

 How to choose a developer in Halifax

 Find a team that understands the ocean economy's funding mechanics, not just generic SaaS.
 Ask them to model an OERA grant and a subsea-survey charter on the whiteboard before you sign anything.
 Local knowledge of the Dalhousie, COVE and government-program ecosystem shortens discovery dramatically.
-Wire the CRM to your project management software, your accounting software and a business intelligence dashboard so leadership sees pipeline and delivery in one motion.
+Wire the CRM to your project management software, your accounting software and a business intelligence (BI) dashboard so leadership sees pipeline and delivery in one motion.

 - Grant records with milestone disbursements and co-applicant terms, so funding revenue is forecastable not anecdotal